matheusDrumond/LeetCode/README.md

 Output: 7, nums = [0,0,1,1,2,3,3,_,_]
 Explanation: Your function should return k = 7, with the first seven elements of nums being 0, 0, 1, 1, 2, 3 and 3 respectively.
 It does not matter what you leave beyond the returned k (hence they are underscores).

+### 57 - 169.
+Majority Element

+Given an array nums of size n, return the majority element.

+The majority element is the element that appears more than ⌊n / 2⌋ times.
+You may assume that the majority element always exists in the array.

+Example 1:
+Input: nums = [3,2,3]
+Output: 3

+Example 2:
+Input: nums = [2,2,1,1,1,2,2]
+Output: 2